 Who is not eligible

-- Teachers who plan to leave the School District of Philadelphia due to retirement or for other reasons by the following September after the seminar sessions.
-Fellows must be able to teach the curriculum unit they write in TIP in the SDP in the school year following the seminar.
+- Teachers who plan to leave the School District of Philadelphia due to retirement or for other reasons by the September following the workshop sessions.
+Fellows must be able to teach the lesson plan they write in TIP in the school year following the workshop.

 Responsibilities of the Fellows

-The TIP program offers Fellows many benefits, including the opportunity to learn with a renowned university scholar and the chance to exchange ideas and build a collaborative relationship with colleagues throughout the District.
-Benefits also include a $1,500 stipend to offset the costs of attending (e.g. childcare, books and materials) and 30 Act 48 credits.
-To receive these benefits, Fellows must engage in rigorous study and write a curriculum unit (typically 15-30 pages in length) that they can use in their classroom.
+The TIP program offers Fellows many benefits, including the opportunity to learn with a renowned university scholar and the chance to exchange ideas and build collaborative relationships with colleagues throughout the district.
+Benefits also include a $400 stipend and 8 Act 48 credits for each successfully completed 4-week workshop.
+To receive these benefits, Fellows must engage in rigorous study and write a lesson plan that they can use in their classroom.
 Before applying to the program, teachers should consider carefully whether they are able fulfill these responsibilities.
 The following are the specific requirements for completing the TIP program:

 - Complete all required readings (usually two hours or more each week) and come prepared for each weekly session.